DigitalHERMES/rhizo-uuardop/README.md

 ### Running uuardopd

-Example of uuardop invocation (be aware that the "-i" pipe here corresponds the "-o" pipe in uuport call, and "-o" in uuardopd corresponds to the "-i" pipe in uuport call):
+Example of uuardopd invocation (be aware that the "-i" pipe here corresponds the "-o" pipe in uuport call, and "-o" in uuardopd corresponds to the "-i" pipe in uuport call):